 We live in a fast changing world where we need to continually adapt and learn, just to keep up with the pace of change.
 Our careers & income often depend on it.

 How to go about Lifelong learning?

 - Accept responsibility for your own learning

 - Learn how to learn – there are stages!

 - Find a system that suits you

-Given that we all have limited time available to us (24 hours a day max!), and a good portion of that is sleeping, personal productivity also becomes very important.
+Given that we all have limited time available to us (24 hours a day max!), and a good portion of that is sleeping (+- 1/3rd ), personal productivity is very important element to our day.
 The Personal Productivity channel covers more on this.